department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 We'll pay the in-state costs of $10,000 under the Post-9/11 GI Bill.
 But you'll need to pay the extra $6,000 for out-of-state costs.

 If you qualify for the Yellow Ribbon Program, you can get some or all of that extra amount paid.
 We'll match the amount your school contributes to the program.
-So if your school offers $3,000 in Yellow Ribbon contributions, we'll also pay $3,000 to the school, and your full amount will be paid.
+So if your school offers $3,000 in Yellow Ribbon contributions, we'll also pay $3,000 to the school, and you'll be covered for the full amount.
 If your school offers $2,000 in Yellow Ribbon contributions, we'll pay $2,000 to your school, and you'll need to pay the remaining $2,000.

 </div>